-Syndrome or condition Syndrome or condition Type of infection Transmission Route Required precautions Duration of precautions Additional comments Gastroenteritis Unknown cause Unknown and / or under investigation Unknown until cause is determined S + C Until cause identified and / or duration of illness Continue precautions if cause is communicable.
+Syndrome or con dition Syndrome or condition Type of infection Transmission Route Required precautions Duration of precautions Additional comments Gastroenteritis Unknown cause Unknown and / or under investigation Unknown until cause is determined S+C Until cause identified and / or duration of illness Continue precautions if cause is communicable.
 Cease precautions if non-communicable cause identified.
+Meningitis Unknown or under investigation Unknown until case is determined S+ D Until cause identified and / or duration of illness If cause of meningitis is bacterial, S + D precautions can be ceased after 24 hours of antibiotic treatment is complete.
+If cause of meningitis is viral, use standard precautions.
 Respiratory illness Unknown cause Unknown and / or under investigation Unknown until cause is determined S + C + D (+ A as per additional comments) Until cause identified and/or for duration of illness Continue precautions if cause is communicable.
 Cease precautions if non-communicable cause identified.
 Airborne precautions if pulmonary tuberculosis suspected (see Tuberculosis).
 Wound infections Major Bacterial (usually) Contact S + C Duration of illness Until drainage stops or can be contained by dressing.